Samplin’ And Delilah

 Just down the street, in the knotty-pine-paneled nether regions of the Silver Dollar Saloon, the Portland Comedy Underground was hosting a special Christmas benefit show for the Toy and Joy Makers.

-I figured I’d sit off to the corner up front close to the stage so I could watch the stage.
+I figured I’d sit off to the corner up close to the front so I could watch the stage.
 So I could watch the sweat bead on the performers’ upper lips when their jokes bombed and check out the audience response at the same time.

 Stupid.